kitab-project-org/diffViewer/README.md

   for example, *wa-qawm* and *wa-qawmuhu* are highlighted as entirely different while there is only one letter different)
 * do not split words in multi-line modus
-* find out why svg files are sometimes very large; MANY spans in it??
+* find a good way to create svg files; the current solutions (dom-to-image, html-to-image) use foreignobject in svg to inject the html - such svgs cannot be viewed or edited in graphical programs.